abhiTronix/vidgear/docs/gears/webgear_rtc/params.md

 !!! tip "All supported parameters are listed in [PiCamera Docs](https://picamera.readthedocs.io/en/release-1.13/api_camera.html)"

-The desired parameters can be passed to WebGear API by formatting them as this parameter's attributes, as follows:
+The desired parameters can be passed to WebGear_RTC API by formatting them as this parameter's attributes, as follows:

 ```python
 # formatting parameters as dictionary attributes